frhagn/Typewriter/README.md

 ```
 Step 6: Save the class.

-Each time a class matching the filter in the template is saved a new TypeScript class matching the template is added to the project.
+Each time a class matching the filter in the template is saved a TypeScript class matching the template is updated or added to the project.

 ## Custom methods
 You can add custom methods to your templates by placing a code block in the template file.